 Historic Downtown Winter Garden

 The City of Winter Garden was established by Henry Harrel of Alachua in 1857.
 Formerly known as Beulah, the name Winter Garden was selected in 1908 because of the perennial blossoms and mild winters.
-Its downtown area has recently benefited from successful redevelopment efforts while maintaining that quaint feel with local stores, restaurants, and a train museum.
-While in Winter Garden, the West Orange Trail is a wonderful place for a bike ride or a leisurely stroll.
+Down town Winter Garden thrived as agricultural and citrus production peaked and withered as those businesses declined.
+The town blossomed again when the West Orange Trail was built on the railroad bed running through the middle of town in the late 1990s.
+The downtown area has undergone several successful development efforts while maintaining that quaint feel with local stores, restaurants, and a train museum.
+While in Winter Garden, the West Orange Trail delivers bike riders and strollers to the many restaurants and shops lining Plan Street. is a wonderful place for a bike ride or a leisurely stroll.
+The Saturday morning farmers market is a “must attend” event.
 The city also has two large parks, a public boat ramp on Lake Apopka, along with playground and picnic areas.

 The Montverde Academy was founded by H.P Carpenter and the community in 1912 as the Montverde Industrial School.
 Carpenter had made a complete survey of the State of Florida, searching for the most suitable place for a school devoted to “practical” education.
 The school had its own dairy and grew most of its own food.
 There was a canning plant, a wood working shop, and a concrete plant.
 The students and teachers did all the work.
 The school eventually gave up its vocational program, but until the 1960’s it was possible to pay tuition and board by working on the school farm.